Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: An Overview

 where we can use the same bandwidth $h_{n}$ as above for simplicity here.
-The left-limit, $\lim_{x\uparrow 0}E[ \mathbbm{1}\{D^\ast_i=d\} | X_i=x]$, in the denominator of the local Wald ratio (\ref{eq:ffm_cdf}) can be similarly estimated by $\hat\mu_{2}(0^-,d)$ using the observations $\{i:X_i < 0 \}$.
+The left-hand limit, $\lim_{x\uparrow 0}E[ \mathbbm{1}\{D^\ast_i=d\} | X_i=x]$, in the denominator of the local Wald ratio (\ref{eq:ffm_cdf}) can be similarly estimated by $\hat\mu_{2}(0^-,d)$ using the observations $\{i:X_i < 0 \}$.
 With these component estimates, the estimand (\ref{eq:ffm_qte}) for the identified local quantile treatment effect may be estimated by

 where